Headlines Tour: Broadcast and recordings

-The group's appearance at the London HMV Hammersmith Apollo was filmed for a DVD release.
+The group's appearance at the London Hammersmith Apollo was filmed for a DVD release.
 During the showing of the group's second documentary for Channel 4 called What Goes on Tour, revealing what the group gets up to backstage on tour, five songs performed in the show was used but not all of the song was shown.
 Roughly only two minutes of each was previewed, giving fans a taster of what the DVD would be like.
 The five songs added in the documentary was; Higher, Puppet, Work, Issues, and Forever Is Over.
 A DVD of the show entitled Headlines!
 Live from the Hammersmith Apollo was available through the Saturdays official store within a Deluxe Fan edition boxset of their third studio album On Your Radar.